Building skills and capabilities for a changing world

 In the Skills and Capabilities Toolkit, we give you insight, case studies and practical advice about how to get started, measure progress and get results.

-This Toolkit is for iteration, so after reading, please give us feedback.
+This Toolkit is in beta, so after reading, please give us feedback.

 What contributors said about skills and capabilities